Here are five interesting things about John 2:1-11, in which the incident is recounted.

 - It comes with the promise of forgiveness of sin to those who receive it with belief.

-5. This incident, coming at the beginning of Jesus' ministry, is the start of what scholars call an inclusion which culminates at John 19:34.
+5. This incident, coming at the beginning of Jesus' ministry, is the start of what biblical scholars would call an inclusion which culminates at John 19:34.
 In this latter passage, wanting to confirm that Jesus, then hanging on the cross, is dead, a soldier pierces His side "and at once blood and water came out."

 Ancient writers often used inclusions in order to emphasize an important theme.
 There are many of them in the Bible and an inclusion can encompass both large and small sections of Scripture.
 They offer a good interpretive tool for those who want to understand God's Word.